-- 69. A joint ad hoc committee composed of ten members representing the NCP and the SPLM was formed on 18 October 2005 to discuss issues regarding the administration of the national capital during the Interim Period.
-The committee was unable to agree on the implementation of CPA provisions on national representation in the institutions of the national capital and the establishment of mechanisms to guarantee the rights of non-Muslims. - 70.
-The Presidency decided on 3 January 2006 that the Cabinet for the administration of the National Capital would include eight ministers: four from the NCP, two from the SPLM (one of them Deputy Governor) and two from Northern political forces (one of them Deputy Governor). - 71.
+- 76. A joint ad hoc committee composed of ten members representing the NCP and the SPLM was formed on 18 October 2005 to discuss issues regarding the administration of the national capital during the Interim Period.
+The committee was unable to agree on the implementation of CPA provisions on national representation in the institutions of the national capital and the establishment of mechanisms to guarantee the rights of non-Muslims. - 77.
+The Presidency decided on 3 January 2006 that the Cabinet for the administration of the National Capital would include eight ministers: four from the NCP, two from the SPLM (one of them Deputy Governor) and two from Northern political forces (one of them Deputy Governor). - 78.
 The State Legislative Assembly of Khartoum adopted its State Constitution on 30 May 2006.
 It was signed into law on 5 June 2006.
 On 17 June 2006, the Governor of Khartoum State issued a decree appointing the Ministers of the State Government.
 Five ministerial posts were allocated to the NCP, two to the SPLM and two to other northern political groups.
 One post was reserved for a Darfurian representative (6/06).
 On 4 September, the Local Governance Bill was signed into law by the Governor of Khartoum State.
 The Bill was adopted by the Khartoum Legislative Council on 25 August.
-(9/07) - 72.
-On 11 August 2008, the State Legislative Assembly of Khartoum passed the Disabled Welfare Act 2008.
-The Act provided for establishment of a welfare fund to help the disabled and their families in education, transportation, work, social welfare, residence and treatment in and out of Sudan.(08/08) - 73.
+(9/07) - 79.
 On 24 August, Khartoum Legislative Council passed Khartoum State Police Act which was signed on the same day by the Governor of Khartoum State.(08/09)

-i) Representation of Sudanese People in Khartoum Law Enforcement
+i) Representation of Sudanese People in Khartoum Law Enforcement police should be supervised by the National Police Directorate.

-74. On 6 November 2006, the Khartoum State cabinet approved the Khartoum Police Forces Bill in the first reading stage.
-Discussion in the Khartoum Legislative Council was delayed by a dispute between Khartoum state authorities and the General Director of the National Police, who argued that Khartoum police should be supervised by the National Police Directorate.
 The Khartoum Police Forces Bill was tabled in the Khartoum Legislative Council in February 2007, but not adopted.
 High-ranking police officers from the Ministry of Interior argued that the State Law on Police should be adopted only after the National Act in order to avoid any conflict of provisions between the texts.
 (2/07).
 The Khartoum Legislative Council has confirmed that the bill will not be discussed until the National Police Bill has been approved.
 (7/07)